rspockframework/rspock/README.md

 ### Rails

-If you are using Rails, it is necessary to add a filter to *Rails.backtrace_cleaner* for source mapping to work, so that you get proper line numbers in Minitest backtraces:
+If you are using Rails, it is necessary to add a filter to *Rails.backtrace_cleaner* for source mapping to work, so that you get proper line numbers in Minitest backtraces.
+For your convenience, we've built a Rails Generator just for that:

     $ rails g rspock:install